Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 Possible Side Effects of Ashwagandha

 Like any supplement, Ashwagandha may have potential side effects.
 Some people may experience mild side effects such as upset stomach, diarrhea, and vomiting.
-While serious side effects like hormonal imbalances, thyroid dysfunction, and liver damage are possible, they are very rare and usually only occur in people who take very high doses of Ashwagandha for a long period of time.
+While serious side effects like hormonal imbalances, thyroid dysfunction, and liver damage are possible, they are very rare and usually only occur in people who take very high doses of Ashwagandha for a long period.
 It’s important to consult with a healthcare provider before starting any new supplement regimen, especially if you have underlying health conditions or are taking other medications.

 Who Should Be Cautious with Ashwagandha